seedante/TextFieldAnimationExtension/README.md

 	textField.removeSDEEffect()

+Enable random color animation:

+	textField.colorDeleteAnimationEnabled = true

 Input effect is disabled in default.
-You can enable it:
+You can enable and custom it:

 	textField.inputAnimationEnabled = true
 	textField.inputAnimationText = "❤️"//Accept the first letter